StrangeTcy/strangetcy.github.io/_posts/2026-09-11-long-trajectory-is-not-necessarily-deep-reasoning.md

 The two instances can look similar for a long time and have different outcomes.

-That is useful.

-But what exactly does it stress?
+That is useful, but what exactly does it stress?

 Possibly retention.
 Possibly event tracking.
 Possibly reconstruction of state from a history containing many irrelevant updates.